 6.27 Agreement on the respective roles and responsibilities of the cost auditor and the cost auditor's expert may also include agreement about access to, and retention of, each other's working papers.
-When the expert is a member of the engagement team, that expert's working papers form part of the audit documentation.
+When the expert is a member of the audit team, that expert's working papers form part of the audit documentation.
 Subject to any agreement to the contrary, cost auditor's external experts' working papers are their own and do not form part of the audit documentation.
-(Refer 5.5(b))